mdsaifurrahmann/lemp-stack-gyropilot/README.md

 ```
 sudo apt-get install wget
 ```

+You can also download the zip file from `Code` section or `release` section and extract them to Home directory.
+Then make `gyropilot.sh` executable by running `chmod +x gyropilot.sh` and execute `gyropilot.sh` on terminal by running `sh gyropilot.sh`.
+Boom! all done!
+Pilot will make you fly soon! :p

 >If you face any problem to use this command then please let me know.
 I'll help you if there any unknown error appeared!